pietrodn/filter-bubble/slide.md

 ### Methodological issues

-* **Sample** of the study: people which declare their political affiliation.
+* **Sample** of the study: people which declare their political affiliation
     * may not be representative of the entire Facebook community
-* Independent researchers can't access Facebook data and analyze it.
+* Independent researchers can't access Facebook data and analyze it

 ## The position is everything